arifszn/gitprofile/README.md

 There are two ways to use **GitProfile**.

-- Installing as a NPM package.
+- Installing as an NPM package.
 - Forking this repo.

-### Installing as a NPM package
+### Installing as an NPM package

 Install via <a href="https://www.npmjs.com/package/@arifszn/gitprofile">NPM</a>